jony1993/udacity-web-performance-optimization/README.md

 - Install project dependencies with npm install.
 - Run Grunt with grunt.
 The build process will:
-- ave all production code files in the folder ./dist
-- minify all html, css and js files
+-- move all production code files in the folder ./dist -- minify all html, css and js files
-- inline css files
+-- inline css files
-- resize and optimize images
+-- resize and optimize images
-- html optimization
+-- html optimization
-- pagespeed test via ngrok
+-- pagespeed test via ngrok

 ###optimization